solonas13/rmqo/README.md

 Benchmark
 --------

-A program to answer a batch of randomly generated RMQs in a randomly generated array.
+A program to answer a batch of q randomly generated RMQs in a randomly generated array of size n.
 ```
 cd bench